-ID or Tax no. Name Committee that proposed him Position 28526035 Felipe Benjumea Llorente Board of Dir. () Chairman 28345379 Javier Benjumea Llorente Board of Dir. () Chairman
+ID or Tax no. Name Committee that proposed him Position 28526035 Felipe Benjumea Llorente Board of Dir. () Chairman 28345379 Javier Benjumea Llorente Board of Dir. () Chairman of the Audit Committee..
+Dominial external directors:

 () Prior to the existence of the Appointments and Remuneration Committee.